sysujjlab/sysujjlab.github.io/content/post/26-journal-yan/index.md

 date: 2026-01-10
 ---

-Feng Yan's  paper, "Design of a Low-noise Instrumentation Amplifier with Triple-MOS Pseudo-resistor for Bio-signal Acquisition in Consumer Electronics" has been accepted for publication in the IEEE Transactions on Consumer Electronics.
+Feng Yan's  paper, "Design of a Low-noise Instrumentation Amplifier with Triple-MOS Pseudo-resistor for Bio-signal Acquisition in Consumer Electronics" and "High Input Impedance Chopper-stabilized Analog Front-end Based on Variable-capacitor Calibration for Bio-consumer Electronics" have been accepted for publication in the IEEE Transactions on Consumer Electronics.
 Congratulations to Feng Yan for his paper being accepted.

 <!--more-->